UX Design Apprenticeship UX RESEARCh & DesigN Interactive Prototyping

 Co-designing with a board member of a Purdue University's student club

-Received feedback from participants of their experience with the Actions and Approvals pages.
+Received feedback from participants of their experience with the Actions and Approvals pages of the existing design.

 Co-design Workshop Takeaways

-Lack of Visual Hierarcy: Implementing tags for better categorization and visualization would improve usability.
+Implementing tags for better categorization and visualization to improve usability for existing and new users.

 The current OnBoard Approval page lacks detailed information on available actions and filtering and sorting options, making it hard for users to find open actions.